"Do birds get bored in cages?"

 - Or sometimes just let your parrots decide what they want to do

-Don’t force your parrots to get out of the cage if they really don’t want to be out.
-It will make it only worse!
+⚠️ Don’t force your parrots to get out of the cage if they really don’t want to be out.

 Give them something to chew on

-Parrots are chewers – it means things will get destroyed and you will need lots of toys to keep their need to chew and shred things satisfied.
-Giving your flock something to chew on will keep them away from boredom and from anything else you don’t want them to chew on like cables, keyboards, or your fingers.
+It means things will get destroyed and you will need lots of toys to keep their need to chew and shred things satisfied.
+Giving your flock something to chew on will keep them away from boredom and anything else you don’t want them to chew on like cables, keyboards, or your fingers.

 Get a bigger cage or aviary